arsh09/StudentPortal/README.md

 # Student Portal

-A very simple student portal for a government college in Pakistan.
+A very simple student portal for a government school in Pakistan.
 This is my way of giving back to the society.

 ## Project setup and build